The Vital Connection: Exploring the Importance of Sleep for Brain Health

 Sleep Deprivation and Neurodegenerative Diseases

-The link between sleep deprivation and the development of neurodegenerative diseases, specifically and Disease, has received considerable attention in recent research.
+The link between sleep deprivation and the development of neurodegenerative diseases, specifically Disease and Parkinson’s Disease, has received considerable attention in recent research.

 Key studies have highlighted the potential role that disrupted sleep patterns or chronic lack of sleep may have in worsening these conditions.